mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 all the nodes in $S$ being inactive implies that $v$ will be inactive.

-Sticking to the economy rule disallows gates that produce ones from only zeros, i.e. unary _not_ or _neither-of_ activation rules may not exist.
+Sticking to the economy rule disallows logic gates that produce ones from only zeros, i.e. unary _not_ or _neither-of_ activation rules may not exist.